artefactual-labs/archivematica-acceptance-tests/README.rst

 - ``make docker-build`` builds the test image.
 Override ``PYTHON_VERSION`` or ``DOCKER_IMAGE`` when needed.

+The exact project interpreter is pinned in ``.python-version``.
+Local uv commands and the ``setup-uv`` GitHub Action discover this file automatically;
+the Docker builder copies it before running ``uv python install``.
+The ``project.requires-python`` value in ``pyproject.toml`` separately declares the supported Python minor line and controls dependency resolution.

+The CI test matrices intentionally override ``.python-version`` to exercise every supported Python version.
+Normal local, lint, and Docker workflows use the pinned version; the Makefile derives its Docker build argument from the file by default.

+To upgrade the default Python version, update ``.python-version`` and run ``make lock``.
+If the supported range changes, also update ``project.requires-python`` and the CI matrices; Ruff derives its target from the minimum supported version.

 The primary uv version declaration is ``tool.uv.required-version`` in ``pyproject.toml``.
 Local uv commands enforce it, and the ``setup-uv`` GitHub Action reads it automatically.
 The Docker build must repeat the version because